sarahciston/codingcare/posts/guide.md

 ### Adjust for what's needed

+### Meet folks where they are

+I may not care for their approach or their aesthetic — or their politics!
+But I still *try* to start by understanding what they want to make and why.
+I do ask questions intended to challenge those approaches and aesthetics (and sometimes politics), but my goal is not to change their mind or make them do it my way.
+My goal is to make space for them to see more options they might not have considered before, and to help them explore the options they choose in mindful ways.

+This approach helps more people feel welcome in our meetups.
+Often it also shifts their stance and their practice in the direction of making more critical and compassionate work. [quote]

+>"A lot of the the values that I was trying to hold on to would be a lot harder for me to hold on to without Code Collective.
+>"Even [another member] who was confronted with opportunities to profit immensely off NFTs, but decided not to because of Code Collective, because when she was thinking about these ideas, she could see other people who are also using code in the creative manner.
+So it actively shaped the ethics of individuals who have exceptional power with their [work]."
+>"I can see Code Collective as a way to reinforce ethics — and without imposing them.
+[No one went to [her] and said, 'What you're doing is wrong.'
+We said, 'Oh, like it sounds like you're having mixed feelings about this.
+Let's talk about it.'
+Or she was very vocal, but we were all interested in it and had dynamic conversations around it.]
+It was never like, 'don't do that, what are you doing' but definitely a space to hold all the possibilities around it, which I really appreciate.
+I know you and I have gotten into like some heated conversations which I really enjoy.
+But there's a lot of respect there to hold all of the opposing ideas.
+The dialectical is the value."

+>"It's almost like an opportunity cost, like if Code Collective wasn't there, I would be working for Palantine or something right now, I'd be using this mind towards — I wouldn't even call it destruction but I would have lost a lot. [...]
+A huge amount of empathy or a criticality has remained.
+That's that's what I'm taking with me and that's what I will keep, and I hope to replicate it in some form."

+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab

+If someone comes in with an opposing idea, let's talk about it.
+Tell us what's interesting to you about that.
+Show us how you're thinking about that.
+Maybe we disagree, but we're interested to know where you're coming from.
+We can hold space for multiple opposing ideas.
+My approach is somewhere between scrappy "dialectics" (dialogue and questioning) and "negative capability" (staying with uncertainties and doubts, without reaching for answers).

 ### Value many forms [& tools]
 [craft] [zines]
 [cite][munisp5zine]

+>@ender "I care about the process of making the zine, but I care even more about what the zine does."

+At various points, Code Collective has also been Zine Club, which has also been Crochet & Knitting Club.
+Even though I became interested in each of these topics independently of the group, our interests in common have found each other and the Code Collective format has been an adaptable shape to embrace them all.
+It's wildly transformable.

 >"Writing elegant code requires all of the same components as crafting.
 There is absolutely skill, sophisticated technique, and technical knowledge required to be successful in the field.
 In both cases, we are using our hands and our brains to create something for others to enjoy.
 When thinking about code as a craft, we can look to the crafting community for ways to improve our industry."
 (Mercedes Bernard, @CrochetCodeCraft)